fission-codes/rust-template/rust+wasm/{{project-name}}-wasm/README.md

 ## Testing the Project

-For running tests in the current directly, use one of these commands:
+For running tests in the current directory, use one of these commands:

 - Run tests expected to execute in [Node.js][node-js]: